exbotanical/vivisector/README.md

  - [Installation + Usage](#usage)
  - [Documentation](#docs)
     * [About](#about)

-## *Listen to Arrays or Objects, even Strings for changes with Vivisector.js*

 ## <a name="intro"></a> Introduction
 *Vivisector.js* is a light-weight Nodejs library that exposes custom event-driven datatypes. *Vivisector's* *Observable* types broadcast unique events correlated to specific types of mutations and accessors.
 As such, one can bind methods to variables and render them event-bound.